 Kiwi Movers offers all of these extra services and much more – whatever it takes to make your move easier.
 Give us a call on 020 8877 9682* to find out more.

-Cover for fire, theft and damage
+Protection against fire, theft and water damage

 On a related note, you should always take the time to find out the security arrangements for your storage unit.
 Look out for high-tech features like individually alarmed units, video surveillance, key code access and number plate and face recognition.
-All of these features will help to keep your belongings safe, so that hopefully you never need to make an insurance claim.
+All of these features will help to keep your belongings safe, so that hopefully you never need to make a claim.

-Self storage How much are your belongings worth?
+How much are your belongings worth?

 Valuable and hard-to-replace items